 The program offers working artists and their families a stay at a three-bedroom private home with a separate studio; a weekly stipend; travel expenses; and childcare support.
 Residencies are generally offered in three to six month periods, arranged to align with the school calendar, and with flexibility to accommodate the individual needs of each artist and family.
 In addition, the program matches the artist with a Bay Area-based mentor, typically a senior professional in the artist’s field.

 The Peleh Residency is one of the few specifically family-friendly residencies in the country, supporting artists in pursuit of their craft while continuing to be parents and caregivers.
-Though not exclusively, the Peleh Fellowship also looks to learn from artists who are driven by issues of Jewish and Israeli identity, tradition, history and community from a diversity of perspectives.
+Though not exclusively, the Peleh Residency also looks to learn from artists who are driven by issues of Jewish and Israeli identity, tradition, history and community from a diversity of perspectives.

 Goals and Inspiration